mt-robotics/fraud-detection-with-machine-learning/PRODUCTION_CHECKLIST.md

 - [ ] All tests pass (`pytest tests/`)
 - [ ] Model performance meets business requirements
 - [ ] API performance meets latency requirements
+- [ ] API handles both uppercase and lowercase field names correctly
-- [ ] Documentation is up-to-date
+- [ ] Documentation is up-to-date and consistent with implementation
 - [ ] Logging is properly configured
-- [ ] Error handling is comprehensive
+- [ ] Error handling is comprehensive and provides clear messages
 - [ ] Security measures are in place
 - [ ] Monitoring is configured
 - [ ] Backup and recovery procedures are in place
+- [ ] CI/CD pipeline is correctly configured (if implementing GitHub Actions)